tenstorrent/tt-mlir/docs/src/adding-an-op.md

 implemented verifiers, and have conversion passes.
 Now we need to add a unit test to ensure that the pass is working correctly.
 The unit tests are located in `test/ttmlir/Dialect` area.
-In this case we'll add a test under the `TTNN` subdirectory since we are testing the `ConvertTTIRToTTNN` pass.
+In this case we'll add a test under the `TTNN` subdirectory since we are testing the `ConvertTTIRToTTNNPass`.

 #### `test/ttmlir/Dialect/TTNN/simple_matmul.mlir`